Zodi-ark/Final-Fantasy-Tactics-The-Ivalice-Chronicles-Texture-Pack/README.md

  **Maps**
 - All maps have been given a boost to saturation, contrast, and clarity.
 - Various dramatic lighting adjustments.

+ **Sprites**
+ - Added IOS/ Android Sprites.

  **Config**
+- Users can choose from IOS/ Android Sprites or original sprites.
-- Users can choose from removed, original, PSX, or user custom battle pointer.
+- Users can choose from removed, original, PSX, or a user custom battle pointer.
 - Configurable burlap and noise battle filters.
-- Configurable menus filter.
+- Configurable burlap party menu filter.

 # Upcoming Considerations
 - [ ] Battle portrait clean up